 Caleb B. Koufman

 Attorney Caleb Koufman's career in criminal defense began in the Framingham Massachusetts Public Defender's Office.
 While a public defender, Mr. Koufman tried numerous felony and misdemeanor cases to juries and to judges.
-Now in private practice, Mr. Koufman focuses on criminal defense, education law, and civil litigation.
-Mr. Koufman maintains a robust Superior Court practice defending major felony cases like drug trafficking, violent crime, and white collar criminal defense.
-Typically in the District Court, Mr. Koufman avidly defends against Motor Vehicle cases, including operating under the influence (OUI).
-Since leaving the Public Defender's Office, Mr. Koufman has also put his Master's in Special Education to work, representing individuals seeking in-district and out-of-district placements, and defending against actions brought against domestic and international students by Universities.
+Now in private practice, Mr. Koufman focuses on criminal defense, advocating for his clients throughout the trial courts of Massachusetts.
+Mr. Koufman maintains a robust Superior Court practice defending major felony cases involving allegations of high volume drug trafficking, violent crime, and white collar criminal defense.
+In the District Court, Mr. Koufman avidly defends against Motor Vehicle cases, including operating under the influence (OUI), as well as allegations of violence and larceny.
+Mr. Koufman also puts his experience in the education industry too use representing individuals involved in actions brought against domestic and international students.

 Mr. Koufman is an active member of the Boston legal community, serving as a legal consultant for Dorchester's Louis D. Brown Peace Institute (https://ldbpeaceinstitute.org/) and as an annual guest lecturer for Northeastern University Law School's Domestic Violence Institute (https://law.northeastern.edu/academics/centers/dvi/)